-The Compensation Committee is composed of all members of the Board, and the identity and relationships of the Board members to the Company are described elsewhere in this Prospectus.
-See "Management--Directors and Executive Officers," "Principal and Selling Shareholders" and "Certain Transactions."
+The Compensation Committee is composed of all members of the Board, and the identity and relationships of the Board.
+Two Board members, Mr. Walp and Mr. Duncan, are officers of the Company.
 During the year ended December 31, 1996, Messrs.
-Walp and Duncan, both Named Executive Officers, participated in deliberations of the Compensation Committee concerning executive officer compensation other than deliberations concerning their own compensation.
+Walp and Duncan participated in deliberations of the Compensation Committee concerning executive officer compensation other than deliberations concerning their own compensation.
+No executive officer of the Company served as a member of a compensation committee or board of directors of any other entity, one of whose executive officers served as a director of the Company.